the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 ##<i>"StudyBuddy"</i>

-#Technical Speicification
+#Technical Specification

 ##Database Modules/Components:
 <!--
 List out different components you will need - List out how you plan to implement them and what they will need to interact with to make the application function
 -->